 If weeds are a particular problem in your garden try applying a homemade weed killer.
 Just as effective as chemical or commercial controls, these homemade solutions enable you to know exactly what you are adding to your soil.

-Bleeding heart plants don’t require regular or pruning.
+The bleeding heart plant doesn’t require regular or pruning.
 Foliage can be removed once it turns brown and starts to die away.
 As long as the foliage isn’t diseased it can then be added to your compost heap.

 Fringed-leaf varieties can become ragged in appearance.
 In the fall trim the plants back to their basal growth.
 They will regrow the following spring.

-Remove spent flowers unless you wish them to go to seed.
+Remove spent Bleeding Heart flowers unless you wish them to go to seed.
 Be aware, if seed pods are allowed to open on the soil the plants will readily self-seed and spread.

 You can propagate bleeding hearts either by seed, division or from cuttings.